About Art Licensing

 Will My Contract Be Exclusive?

-Art Licensing usually requires that no other company represent the artist’s images during the duration of the contract period, but we can work with each artist on an individual basis.
+ALI usually requires that no other company represent your images during the duration of the contract period, but we can work with each artist on an individual basis in creating a contract that will work for you.

 What Style Of Art Is Art Licensing Looking For?

 We are looking for a wide selection of art in a variety of mediums in two-dimensional format (not three-dimensional sculpture).
 Market driven trending themes and color are very important, but we also do well with traditional concepts that have proven their success for years.
-(Check out our trends page from the link at the top menu.)
-Black and white artwork such as pencil, charcoal, pen and ink are not as successful, for the exception of line drawings created for tattoos, coloring decals and books.
+Black and white artwork such as pencil, charcoal, pen and ink are not as successful as full color art.
+But trends come along that bring this medium to the forefront, so please check out our trends page from the link at the top menu.
 In addition to the what we know is in the marketplace, we always like to see various styles and subject matter such as the following:

 Contemporary and Urban Art